Quick Start: Card Enrollment

 2. Choose a subaccount and set its verification policy

 Cards are enrolled under a subaccount, and its verification policy decides how strict verification is and whether sandbox routing is on.
-New subaccounts default to MEDIUM; set the tier (and sandbox for testing) before you enroll.
+New subaccounts have no tier set by default (the default, non-Stripe path runs instead) — set a tier explicitly (MEDIUM is the standard choice) and sandbox for testing before you enroll.
 The decision guide below helps you pick a tier — see Your configuration for inspecting and changing settings.

 Which tier should I pick?